mbusel04/cse15l-lab-reports/index.md

 ![Image](img/ls-da.png)
 ## file as an argument
 - It will just give us back a path to that file if it exist, or throw an exception if path is not real.
+It seams not be an error, but just a fancy way of cheking if file does exist.

 ![Image](img/ls-fa.png)